UPPMAX/HPC-python/docs/day1/install_packages.rst

 ================

 .. note::
-   Isolated environments solve a couple of problems:
+   Isolated/virtual environments solve a couple of problems:

    - You can install specific, also older, versions into them.
    - You can create one for each project and no problem if the two projects require different versions.